Trade directory · Phoenix metro · Arizona

 Inspection Schedule

-Arizona Department of Agriculture conducts random inspections.
-Self-inspection logs required monthly.
-Equipment calibration annually.
-Records must be maintained for 2 years.
+Arizona Department of Agriculture conducts random inspections of licensed pest control businesses.
+Equipment and chemical storage inspected annually.
+Records must be maintained for 2 years and available for inspection.

 §4